 Your semester grade will drop by one letter grade for every two classes missed.
 "Excused" absences will only be discussed under extenuating circumstances and only if you have missed more than two classes.
 If you know you are going to be absent, you have the option of emailing me assignments before they are due to avoid any penalties for late work.

 If you stop attending, I may drop you from the class with no refund of tuition or fees.
 After midterm, you should not plan on an instructor withdrawal if you want to withdraw from the course.
-You are responsible for your own withdrawal by the withdrawal date.
+You are responsible for your own withdrawal by the official withdrawal date (see Calendar).
 Non-attendance after midterm will result in a failing grade if you don't withdraw from the course.

 Note: Attendance is required for the entire scheduled class period.
 If you have an issue that requires you to leave early, please inform the instructor beforehand.
 Leaving class early will count as an absence.